Overview

 Enschede Promotie approached Creative Technology students with the intention of transforming the tourism experience, and aligning its values with its presentation

-After a meeting with the client, our team of 6 students created a proposal for a pervasive game that allowed tourists to explore the city's landmarks in a technology-forward manner.
+After a meeting with the client, our team of 6 students created a IoT game that allowed tourists to explore the city's landmarks in a technology-forward way.

 Our efforts culminated in what we called waypoints, devices that tourists would use to "capture" a landmark, and a general map of the area would show what user had claimed which landmarks.